"Be who God meant you to be and you will set the world on fire." — Catherine of Siena

-As I mentioned in the last post, changing your Defining Narrative is a very difficult thing to do.
-After all, you’ve lived into your current Defining Narrative for a very long time.
-Its roots go deep and won’t be easily uprooted.
-In addition, there’s a good deal of fear to contend with, because changing your defining story means letting go of who you thought you were, and that’s a frightening thing to do, even when you deeply want to make the change.
+As I mentioned in the last post, changing your defining narrative is not easy.
+After all, you've lived into your current defining narrative for a long time.
+Its roots go deep and won't be easily uprooted.
+In addition, there's a good deal of fear to contend with, because changing your defining story means letting go of who you thought you were, and that's a frightening thing to do, even when you deeply want to make the change.

-But, though difficult, it’s not impossible.
-Here are four possible ways a Defining Narrative may be changed.
-There may be other ways I’m not aware of, but here are the ones I’ve either experienced personally or seen work effectively with others:
+But, though difficult, it's not impossible.
+Here are three ways a defining narrative can be changed.
+There may be other ways I'm not aware of, but here are the ones I've either experienced personally or seen work effectively with others:

-1. Experiencing a new Inciting Incident, one that effectively overrides the old one and launches you into a new Story.
-As I said in the first post of this series, every Defining Narrative includes some common elements: An Inciting Incident, A Central Conflict, and a Controlling Idea.
-All three are important, but the Inciting Incident is what sets the adventure into motion.
-So one way to change the Defining Story of your life is to experience a new (and radically different) Inciting Incident, one that is at least as (if not more) intense than the first, and that redefines who you are by redefining the story you are living.
-This might be, for example, an intense spiritual conversion experience, a serious injury or medical prognosis that inspires you to a different life path, or some other significant and intense “shock” to your current reality.
+1. Experiencing a powerful New Beginning, one that effectively overrides the old narrative and launches you into a new Story.
+One way to change the defining story of your life is to experience a new and radically different Fresh Start—one that is powerful enough to redefining the story you are living.
+This might be, for example, an intense spiritual conversion experience, a serious injury or medical prognosis that inspires you to a different life path, or some other significant and intense "shock" to your current reality.

-For example, one of the reasons I think the book Eat, Pray, Love was such a hit was because Elizabeth Gilbert (the main character in the story) essentially went on a quest to experience a new Inciting Incident for her life (and thus, enter into a new and more authentic Story to live) by taking a year off and traveling the world alone.
+For example, one of the reasons I think the book Eat, Pray, Love was such a hit was because Elizabeth Gilbert (the main character in the story) essentially went on a quest to experience a dramatic New Beginning for her life by taking a year off and traveling the world alone.

-This is also part of the beauty of Christian faith, because through a personal encounter with Jesus (a new Inciting Incident), we are invited to leave our old lives behind and step into a new and larger Story… i.e. “If anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come” (2 Corinthians 5:17).
+This is also part of the beauty of the Christian faith tradition, because through a personal encounter with Jesus (a life-altering New Beginning), we are invited to leave our old lives behind and step into a new and larger Story — "If anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come" (2 Corinthians 5:17).
 The experience is literally called being "born again."